syazantri/crosstown-bus-poc-publisher/README.md

 <br>

 b.
 The url of: “amqp://guest:guest@localhost:5672” is the same as in the subscriber program, what does it mean?
-> Kalau urlnya sama, berarti AMPQ brokernya publisher dan subscriber menggunakan koneksi yang sama, atau bisa dikatakan juga kalau publisher dan subscriber terkoneksi dalam message broker yang sama.
+> Kalau urlnya sama, berarti AMQP brokernya publisher dan subscriber menggunakan koneksi yang sama, atau bisa dikatakan juga kalau publisher dan subscriber terkoneksi dalam message broker yang sama.

 <br>